All wood crafters own wood planers. Period.

 - The outfeed roller will help the board to eject.

-Reference face can be made through the first pass through or from Jointer.
+A reference face can be made with the first pass-through or from a jointer.

 Caution: Keep the lower face surface flat.
 The feed roller pressure can deform the board if it’s not flat.